sparkflows/sparkflows-docs/docs/user-guide/data-preparation/impute.rst

 Imputing With Constant
 ----------------------------------------

-Below is a sample workflow which contains Imputing With Constant processor in Fire Insights.
+Below is a sample workflow which contains Imputing With Constant processor in Sparkflows.
 It demonstrates the usage of Imputing With Constant node to replace missing values with constant values.

 It does the following processing of data: